How to Help Someone with Alcohol Addiction

 Looking for Rehab: What to Consider

-If you're thinking about getting help for an alcohol use disorder, there are some things to consider when looking for treatment:
+If you're thinking about getting help for an AUD, there are some things to consider when looking for treatment:

 - Medical detox.
 The withdrawal syndrome from alcohol can be very dangerous, sometimes inducing seizures and/or delirium tremens.
 If you're thinking of quitting alcohol, you need to line up a detox program.
 Some rehabs will include medical detox as part of the program.